User centric roadmap setup

 Published on 24/09/2022 by Jay Kim

-Unprioritised ideas and requests
+Prioritise ideas and requirements

 To truly understand the challenges students face each semester, I asked current Monash students to break down a semester into key stages and list the typical activities at each stage.
 I then asked them to explain how they personally complete each activity.